Table of Contents[Hide][Show]

 Museum of Modern Art Outdoors

-New York City’s venerable Museum of Modern Art has outdoor museums and both of its branches.
+New York City’s venerable Museum of Modern Art has outdoor museums at both of its branches.

 The Abby Aldrich Rockefeller Sculpture Garden at the main Manhattan branch offers free early hours year round and the small Sculpture Garden is open at 9am for early bird culture seekers.